 Nanosilver: Regulatory Issues

-New: The comment period on the petition filed by the International Center for Technology Assessment (ICTA) et al. requesting that EPA regulate nanoscale silver as a pesticide has been extend for 60 days to March 20, 2009.
+New: The comment period on the petition filed by the International Center for Technology Assessment (ICTA) et al. requesting that EPA regulate nanoscale silver as a pesticide has been extended for 60 days to March 20, 2009.
 To submit comments in support click here.

 All pesticidal substances must be registered with the EPA in accordance with the Federal Insecticide Fungicide and Rodenticide Act (FIFRA).
 Under FIFRA, silver nanoparticles meet the definition of a pesticide- that is, as a substance that is intended to disinfect, sanitize, reduce, or mitigate growth or development of microbiological organisms.
 As such, silver nanoparticles, with their antimicrobial activity, should and must be regulated by the EPA as a pesticide.
 However, despite over 200 products being sold on the consumer marketplace, the EPA has done little to regulate or evaluate the potential health and environmental impacts these particles may cause.